Jonathan-Sandifer/All-Star-Events/README.md

 ## What the application does:
-* The application shows the weather and connects people to events and outdoor activities in their area.
+* The application shows events and parks to users based off the city they input.
+The app also allows you to sign in to save specific preferences of what you like to do.
+Then based off of those preferences it will give you events/parks in whatever area you specify.
+Once you see your specific activities you will be allowed to save ones that look most interesting to you and they will be saved yo your onw events/parks page.

 ## Target market:
 * The average consumer/traveler, anyone who is looking for an activity near their location, or where they are traveling.
 * Similar sites that also track activities are based around large  groups meeting up to partake in the activities together.
 * This app could focus on an individual, someone who just wants to find something they may be able to do themselves on any given day.
-* Weather information will determine which type of activities are presented.

 ## Initial features:
 * Sign in
 * Sign out
-* Location Tracking
+* Location based events/parks based off user inputted location
-* Selecting filters/key-words based off of things the user likes
+* Selecting preferences based off of things the user likes
 * Show organized activities
 * Show local outdoors thing(parks, hikes, …etc)
 * Show weather